3xMike/config-manager/cookbook.md

 ## Field attributes
 Only fields can be annotated with the following attributes and only one of them can be assigned to a field.

+**Note:** if a field is not annotated with any of the following attributes, it will be parsed using the default source order:\
+1. clap
+2. env
+3. config
 ### Source
 If a field is annotated with the `source` attribute, at least one of the following nested attributes must be present.